Hardik-Malaviya/Python-Investigating_Netflix_Movies/README.md

 # Python-Investigating-Netflix-Movies

-# Project Description
-In this project, you'll apply your Python skills to answer a real-world question.
-You'll aim to discover if Netflix's movies are getting shorter over time using everything from lists and loops to pandas and matplotlib.
-You'll also gain experience in an essential data science skill — exploratory data analysis.

 # Project Instructions
 Your friend suspects that movies are getting shorter and they've found some initial evidence of this.
 Having peaked your interest, you will perform exploratory data analysis on the netflix_data.csv data to understand what may be contributing to movies getting shorter over time.
 Your analysis will follow these steps: